bartoszpacura/premier-league-standings/README.md

 # Premier League Stats

-A simple api showing the current statistics of teams in the Premier League.
+A simple api showing the current standings Premier League standings and the number of goals scored by each team.

 The data is downloaded from the official Premier League website.
-I used the Flask framework and the Beautiful Soup library.

 ## Installation